CHAPTER

 That unseen nature is said to be infallible and is described as the ultimate destination from which one, having reached there, never returns: that is my supreme abode.
 (Sanskrit & tradition)

-The original person is He in the beyond, o son of Prithâ, who can only be achieved by unalloyed devotion, within whom all of manifestation exists and by whom everything we can see is pervaded.
+The original person is He in the beyond, oh son of Prithâ, who can only be achieved by unalloyed devotion, within whom all of manifestation exists and by whom everything we can see is pervaded.

 FILOGNOSTIC TRANSLATION

-He, the Supreme and Original Person, o son of Prithâ, within whom all of manifestation exists and by whom everything that is visible is pervaded, can only be reached by means of a service which is of a single-minded devotion.
+He, the Supreme and Original Person, oh son of Prithâ, within whom all of manifestation exists and by whom everything that is visible is pervaded, can only be reached by means of a service which is of a single-minded devotion.
 (Sanskrit & tradition)

 FILOGNOSTIC TRANSLATION